InterCoherence

 Skills profile

-participation in an Automatization skills development program. - It can be used for development purposes (coaching, training) or for your
+• It can be useful in a development process (coaching, training) or for your

 (available at www.intercoherence.com).